Home

 Normally, I'd tell people that they have to read more and listen less to idle gossip and rumor.
 But what if the traditional media is completely unreliable and unwilling to even do a fraction of its job, Congress thinks its main responsibility is to roll over an play dead for the President (Republican or Democrat), and the last two Presidents were a charming liar and a liar who didn't even bother to pretend he was telling the truth?
 I mean, what's a person to do?
 And apparently the answer is: believe utter rubbish.
 Don't fact check or anything.
 The truth is merely whatever you heard last.

 (P.S.
-These thoughts stolen completely from Matt Taibbi's The Great Derangement: A Terrifying True Story of War, Politics, and Religionalt.
+These thoughts stolen completely from Matt Taibbi's The Great Derangement: A Terrifying True Story of War, Politics, and Religion.
 It's quite a fun read if you like crazy and don't mind the depressing future of our country.)

 The worst part?
 To this point, I have been unable to swindle these people out of their money.
 How much of a pathetic loser am I if I can't separate these people from their money?
 Why haven't I retired to Hawaii to visit my uncle and the new HDTV I convinced him to buy.
 I mean, I think I'm the smart one, and I'm living here in New Jersey amongst the cold and snow.
 Blargh.